Skip to main content

 5.2 Depression and Suicidal Ideation

 Some drugs that target the central nervous system, such as IMCIVREE, may cause depression or suicidal ideation.
-Depression (26%) and suicidal ideation (11%) occurred in adults and pediatric patients in IMCIVREE clinical studies [see Adverse Reactions (6.1)].
+Depression (26% in patients aged 6 years and older), suicidal ideation (11% in patients aged 6 years and older), and depressed mood (8% in patients aged 2 to less than 6 years) occurred in adults and pediatric patients in IMCIVREE clinical studies [see Adverse Reactions ( 6.1)].
 Patients with a history of depression or suicidal ideation may be at increased risk for recurrent episodes while taking IMCIVREE.

 Monitor patients for new onset or worsening of depression, suicidal thoughts or behavior, or any unusual changes in mood or behavior.
 Consider discontinuing IMCIVREE if patients experience suicidal thoughts or behaviors or if clinically significant or persistent depression symptoms occur.